 - Processing: Any operations, whether automated or not, performed on personal data sets.

-What is PowerObjects' role in your organization's GDPR compliance?
+What is HCL’s role in your organization's PowerPack-related GDPR compliance?

-When you use our PowerPacks, PowerObjects acts as a Data Processor for you, and will be required to meet all the requirements imposed on data processors under the new regulation.
-Your organization will be considered the data controller under the new law, and it is your organization’s responsibility to handle compliance with GDPR.
+When you use our PowerPack add-ons, HCL acts as a data Processor for you and is thus required to meet all the requirements imposed on data processors under the regulation.
+Your organization is considered the data Controller under the law, and it is your organization’s responsibility to handle compliance with GDPR.

-PowerObjects is also considered a data controller for our customer’s data, and we will ensure our own data processing complies with the requirements to give you the best possible experience as we stand by our core values of ‘doing the right thing’ and ‘living the technology’.
+HCL is also considered a data Controller for our customers’ data, and we will ensure our own data processing complies with the requirements to give you the best possible experience.

-As a Data Processor, our primary responsibilities are to ensure that we have in place policies and practices that conform to the GDPR requirements and that our PowerPacks are compliant with GDPR.
+As a data Processor, our primary responsibilities are to ensure that we have in place policies and practices that conform to the GDPR requirements and that our PowerPack add-ons are compliant with GDPR.
 This includes security measures, which we already have in place, as well as procedures and documentation to demonstrate compliance with GDPR, and thus support your organization’s compliance.

-Our PowerPacks are add-on solutions that deliver value by extending the Dynamics 365 platform.
-Many of them operate directly within the platform and thus do not require any of your customer’s data to be processed by PowerObjects.
-However, some of our PowerPacks need back-end integration and synchronization to fulfill their function.
+Our PowerPack add-ons are solutions that deliver value by extending the Dynamics 365 platform.
+Many of them operate directly within the platform and thus do not require any of your customer data to be processed by HCL.
+However, certain add-ons need back-end integration and synchronization to fulfill their function.
 This information can be quickly found by navigating to the configuration page for each PowerPack add-on imported in your CRM.